Boundary choices and one-loop complex gravitational path integral: Functional determinants via Gel'fand Yaglom method

 \subsection{Background}

-In our studies of quantum cosmology, while dealing with the mini-superspace model whose action is mentioned in eq. (\ref{eq:EHact_exp}), we note that for theory without the fluctuation field $h_{ij}$, the theory reduces to a one-dimensional quantum mechanical problem.
-In such situations, one can set up an eigenvalue problem and determine the functional determinant as discussed here in the appendix.
+In our studies of quantum cosmology, while dealing with the minisuperspace model whose action is mentioned in Eq. (\ref{eq:EHact_exp}), we note that for theory without the fluctuation field $h_{ij}$, the theory reduces to a one-dimensional quantum mechanical problem.
+In such situations, one can set up an eigenvalue problem and determine the functional determinant as discussed in this appendix.
 The differential operator of the corresponding Sturm-Liouville system is given by

 Solving $\mathcal{D}_{q}u_i(t)=0$ with the initial conditions mentioned, we have

 \begin{itemize} \item \emph{Dirichlet-Dirichlet :} $M$ and $N$ are given by,